 Unpublish Server Presets

 An unpublished preset is not available for use in the Job Properties window.
 After you unpublish a Server Preset, you can publish it again.

-- 1 Select a Server Preset with the published icon from the list. - 2 Click Unpublish in the toolbar.
+1 Select one or more presets with the published icon from the list.